 “What interested me and brought me to the job was a lot of the issues that those students go through.
 Not only adjusting to their lifestyle here in the States from abroad but also what they’re going through as teenagers,” he said.

-Stanecky also has a background in psychology — he earned a bachelor of science from Towson University in Maryland, which coincidentally is located in close proximity to the Shepard Pratt Health System’s Psychotic Disorders Unit.
+Stanecky also has a background in psychology.
+He earned a bachelor of science from Towson University in Maryland.
+It is coincidentally located in close proximity to the Shepard Pratt Health System’s Psychotic Disorders Unit.
 There, Stanecky worked in lockdown children’s units.
-This experience has allowed him to understand how children — and, specifically, how young adults — think, the way they take in and process information, and what they need to do so successfully and happily.
+This experience has allowed him to understand how children, specifically young adults ,think.
+The way they take in and process information, and what they need to do so successfully and happily.

 This makes Stanecky a perfect candidate to help run the ISE Gives Back initiative.

 “It was really started on the idea from our CEO, Wayne Brewer, that we, as a fairly large nonprofit company working in student exchange have had success over the last 30 years in not only maintaining our business but also growing almost every year.
 We really wanted the initiative to give back and really be centered around children.
 One of the neediest groups in this world are children coming from backgrounds that are quite poor or are lacking familial support, or who just don’t have support structures in general.”

 ISE Gives Back focuses on children both in America and abroad, each year partnering with charities that it believes do the most good for children in need.
 Students involved with the ISE program are not necessarily coming from ultra-luxurious backgrounds, Stanecky said, but the simple fact that they are able to participate shows that they have adequate support and opportunities for success.
 With that in mind, it is important to attempt to extend that support (and those opportunities) to children who might no have them.